vijaya94/Geyser/README.md

 - Test Server: `test.geysermc.org` port `25565` for Java and `19132` for Bedrock

 ## What's Left to be Added/Fixed
-- Near-perfect movement (to the point where anticheat on large servers is unlikely to ban you)
+- Near-perfect movement (to the point where anti cheat on large servers is unlikely to ban you)
 - Some Entity Flags
 - Structure block UI